locustio/locust/docs/writing-a-locustfile.rst

 Writing a locustfile
 ======================

-Now, lets look at a more complete/realistic example of what your tests might look like:
+Now, let's look at a more complete/realistic example of what your tests might look like:

 .. code-block:: python